dualiteindia/.github/documentation.md

   <br><br>
 - You can now report issues and give us your feedback on this github repository.
 - Improved new UI.
-- Bug Fixes.
-Some commonly faced issues with Instances have been fixed along with some other issues found in internal testing and user feedbacks.
+- Bug Fixes: Some commonly faced issues with Instances have been fixed along with some other issues found in internal testing and user feedbacks.
-- We've also added a new feature that allows you to convert another design without closing the plugin.
-This will save you a lot of time and effort.
+- We've also added a new feature that allows you to convert another design without closing the plugin, saving you a lot of time and effort.

 ## Things to keep in mind (for designers)